B2B firms want cross-border payments but skeptical of crypto: Survey By Cointelegraph - Up News Info

-Cryptocurrencies appear to be far from ready for business-to-business (B2B) commerce so far due to factors like lack of convenience, a new survey suggests.
+Cryptocurrencies appear to be far from ready for business-to-business (B2B) commerce sodue to factors like lack of convenience, a new survey suggests.

 According to a joint survey by payment-related startups Invoiced and PaymentsNEXT, 59% of B2B respondents are not open to the idea of accepting cryptocurrency as a means of payment.